pokepark/PokemonRaidBot/README.md

 Updates to the config file are NOT checked automatically.
 Therefore always check for changes to the config.json.example and add any new config variables you want to override to your own config.json.
 Most new variables should get added to defaults-config.json so you'll get the new default automatically on update.

+## Local updates

+To keep local data, such as `pokemon` table and Pokemon icons directory, up to date, you can schedule some scripts to be run:

+`php getDB.php update; mysql -u=USERNAME -database=DATABASE < sql/update-pokemon-table.sql`

+`php getPokemonIcons.php pokeminers`

 # Config reference